Mr-J-Hong/FMP10/_posts/2024-02-13-some-square-sides.md

 desmos_link: https://www.desmos.com/calculator/ejxejkil35?invertedColors=true
 ---

 Stories of your amazing feats of mathemagical prowess at the mine have reached the king, and he has summoned you to help him with a particularly puzzling problem.
+In return, the king has promised you a mathemagical gem.

 The king presents you with an odd-looking [square dance](https://en.wikipedia.org/wiki/Square_dance) music box.
 There are some squares on the sides of the box, and on each square, there is a numbered dancer.
 The king tells you that only a special arrangement of the dancers, where each pair of adjacent squares sums to a square number, will open the box.

-Can you open the music box by arranging the dancers in the correct sequence?
+Can you open the music box by arranging the squares in the correct sequence?

 <div id="puzzle1" class="puzzle">
     <div class="block--isDraggable">0</div>